JohnApache/dgit/README.en_US.md

 - [English](README.en_US.md)
 - [简体中文](README.md)

-> Digit is a portable tool for downloading the specified directory or file of GitHub Repo.
+> Dgit is a portable tool for downloading the specified directory or file of GitHub Repo.
 It can be used as a command line for global installation on the terminal, or as a node module.
 This tool does not rely on the local git, can directly download the specified directory file, reduce the traffic consumption, and is very suitable for scenarios where you want to download large projects, and can directly download the content you need.

 - [Install](#install)
 - [Usage](#usage)